tu-darmstadt-ros-pkg/livox_ros_driver2/README.md

+# ROS2 jazzy fork

+This fork is adapted to ROS2 (jazzy).
+We've cleaned up the file structure and Cmake procedure so that the driver can be built with `colcon build`.

+Original instructions see below.

 # Livox ROS Driver 2

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).